 In addition, patent reform legislation may pass in the future that could lead to additional uncertainties and increased costs surrounding the prosecution, enforcement and defense of our patents and applications.
 Furthermore, the U.S. Supreme Court and the U.S. Court of Appeals for the Federal Circuit have made, and will likely continue to make, changes in how the patent laws of the United States are interpreted.
-Similarly, foreign courts have made, and will likely continue to make, changes in how the patent laws in their respective jurisdictions are interpreted.
+Similarly, foreign courts have made, and will likely continue to make, changes in how the patent laws of the United States are interpreted.
 We cannot predict future changes in the interpretation of patent laws or changes to patent laws that might be enacted into law by U.S. and foreign legislative bodies.
 Those changes may materially affect our patents or patent applications and our ability to obtain additional patent protection in the future.

-$The \ failure \ of \ third \ parties \ to \ meet \ their \ contractual, \ regulatory \ and \ other \ obligations \ could \ adversely \ affect \ our \ business.$
+The failure of third parties to meet their contractual, regulatory and other obligations could adversely affect our business.